gavinwahl/django-u2f/README.rst

   https://github.com/Yubico/python-u2flib-server
 - The Chrome extension, unfortunately required for the time being: https://chrome.google.com/webstore/detail/fido-u2f-universal-2nd-fa/pfboblefjcgdjicmnffhdgionmgcdmne
-- A description of the process from a developer's perspective Yubico: https://developers.yubico.com/U2F/Libraries/Using_a_library.html
+- A description of the process from a developer's perspective from Yubico: https://developers.yubico.com/U2F/Libraries/Using_a_library.html